 The purpose of reviewing the Master Plan at this time of the year is for the Commission to make recommendations to the Board of Supervisors prior to the Board setting City goals and priorities for the next year.
-Staff anticipates bringing the annual Master Plan report to the Board of Supervisors in January.
+Staff anticipates bringing the annual Master Plan report to the Board of Supervisors in December or January.

 The Table of Contents from the 2006 Master Plan is attached to this report to provide a general overview of the broad "Guiding Principles" and goals of the Plan.
 The complete Master Plan document is not included in this packet due to its size.
-However, the Planning Commission may review the plan or go to the Master Plan documents web page at the following link to review the complete goals and strategies: www.carson.org/masterplandocs.
+However, the Planning Commission may go to the Master Plan documents web page at the following link to review the complete goals and strategies: www.carson.org/masterplandocs.

 Also attached is the Carson City Strategic Plan, adopted by the Board of Supervisors in 2016.
 The Strategic Plan identifies the Vision, Mission, Values and Strategic Goals of the City.
 Implementation of the Master Plan policies should follow and implement the Strategic Plan.
 The Planning Commission may consider the Strategic Plan in reviewing the current Master Plan and in making any applicable recommendations to the Board of Supervisors regarding the Master Plan.
+It is anticipated that the Board's Strategic Plan will be updated in 2020, and the Planning Commission's Master Plan recommendations may help provide guidance regarding the Board's updated Plan.